umicom-foundation/umicom-authorengine-ai/README.md

 ## Quick start

 ### 1) Download a binary (recommended)
-Head to **Releases** and grab the asset for your OS: https://github.com/umicom-foundation/umicom-authorengine-ai/releases
+Grab the latest from **Releases**: https://github.com/umicom-foundation/umicom-authorengine-ai/releases

 ### 2) Or build from source